 Simply because of that, I consider that I have the best job in the world.
-Teaching yoga is a calling, an act of service to others, a fantastic way to positively impact this planet.
+Teaching yoga is a calling, an act of service to others, and a fantastic way to impact this planet positively.

 Our work involves teaching and promoting our classes, managing our finances, and creating attractive offers.
-To maximize your career success, consider finding a niche, improve your business skills, and remain on top of the industry trends.
+To maximize your career success, consider finding a niche, improving your business skills, and remain on top of the industry trends.

-If you feel the calling, my advice is: Answer it.
-You will sweat, you will cry, you will question everything you’ve ever done in your life.
+If you feel the calling to become a yoga teacher, my advice is: Answer it.
+You will sweat, cry, and question everything you’ve ever done in your life.

 And in the end, you will emerge as the best version of yourself you have ever been.